pyroesp/feikController/README.md

 # feikController

 feikController is a PIC16F18325 emulating a PlayStation 1 controller.
 I wanted to make this into a library but it's too device specific.
-I'm using a cheap pedal button as input to the 16F18325, which sends data to the PlayStation 1 to emulate a press on the X button.

 ## Disclaimer